The Appalachian State University campus is currently operating under SPECIAL conditions.

 Become a Group Fitness Instructor!

-The UREC Group Fitness Instructor/Assistant creates active, educational, engaging, and inclusive fitness communities for App State students through the instruction of fitness classes at various on-campus facilities.
+The UREC Group Fitness Apprentice Instructor creates active, educational, engaging, and inclusive fitness communities for App State students through the instruction of fitness classes at various on-campus facilities.
 Instructors and Assistants use the latest concepts in exercise science, health promotion, psychology and education to construct transformational group exercise experiences aimed to generate student body adherence to a healthy lifestyle.
 Instructors/Assistants uphold the standards of instruction through regular evaluation and feedback, in-service meetings, and self-guided practice.

 Specific Job Responsibilities: